zlahham/tv_kiosks/README.md

 sudo service nginx restart
 ```

-And that should apply most updates, unless you have a `rake` task to run, then do not forget to run it.
+That should apply most updates unless you have a `rake` task to run, in which case please do not forget to run it.

-Also, if this is the first deployment, you will need to run `bundle exec rake db:seed RAILS_ENV=production`​ after you migrate, as that will populate some basic records in your database.
+If this is the first deployment, you will need to run `bundle exec rake db:seed RAILS_ENV=production`​ after you migrate.
+This will populate some basic records in your database.